chrislattman/blogging-project/docs/terminal-commands/README.md

         - Make sure to specify Linux (if applicable) and use UDP (it is faster than TCP)
         - However, use TCP if there are connection issues with UDP (unlikely)
     - You may also be prompted for an OpenVPN username/password pair that is provided by your VPN service
+- WireGuard is an alternative VPN protocol that promises faster speeds

 Usage: `sudo openvpn some-file.ovpn`